 - 1 pound spaghetti

-5. Strain the spaghetti, making sure to save just just a bit of the pasta water.
-Put past back in the pot, add shrimp mixture and the rest of the olive oil (1 tablespoon).
+- Boil spaghetti and strain, making sure to save just just a bit of the pasta water.
+Put pasta back in the pot, add shrimp mixture and the rest of the olive oil (1 tablespoon).
 Mix well and serve.

 Photo by Elena Paravantes © All Rights Reserved